Guerrero Jr. homers again, Blue Jays beat White Sox 5-2

 Kelvin Herrera (1-3) took the loss.

-Toronto starter Trent Thornton allowed one run on three hits in six innings.
+Toronto starter Trent Thornton allowed one run and three hits in six innings.
 White Sox starter Reynaldo López gave up one run and four hits in six innings.

+“I did not have my best command today,” López said through a translator.
+“I fought through it.
+When you recognize that you don’t have your best stuff, you just try to pitch through contact just to get a quick out.”

 McKinney’s homer leading off the third gave Toronto a 1-0 lead.
-Chicago it in the fourth when Yoán Moncada tripled and scored on a groundout by Abreu.
+Chicago tied it in the fourth when Yoán Moncada tripled and scored on a groundout by Abreu.

 Jonathan Davis led off the Toronto eighth with a single and Guerrero homered over the bullpen and halfway up the bleachers in left field.